jitendrakyadav/pgmsolutions/readme.txt

 			G. Any program moves between userspace and kernelspace till the execution completes.
 			H. Example: when user wants to open a file then this file-opening process initially in userspace as user requires for it then it enters into kernelspace and kernel do their work here like having communication with memory(hardware) and decides how much memory needs to allocate this process, then again it returns back to userspace to serve to the user i.e. file content viewable on the screen.
 			I. As it is central/core part of OS it has access of userspace as well. iii. "ni" value: Linux uses a "nice" value to determine the priority of a process.
 A process with a high "nice" value gets a low priority.
 Similarly, processes with a lower "nice" gets higher priority.
 The default "nice" value can be changed.
+A process with higher priority(i.e. lower nice value) would get more time of CPU for it's execution so that it could finished/completed earlier.
 The time spent on executing processes with a manually set "nice" appear as the ni value. iv.  "id" value: It shows the time for which CPU remains idle(i.e. no work).
 Most operating systems put the CPU on a power saving mode when it is idle.
 		v.   "wa" value: It is the time the CPU spends waiting for I/O to complete(like suppose there is a process/program which requires some number as input in it's execution interactive mode to provide factorial of that number as output, so CPU waits until it get the number from user to process further).
 		Scheduling Algorithms: To decide which process to execute first and which process to execute last to achieve maximum CPU utilisation, operating system has following scheduling algorithms for CPU: